You have an admission decision, now what?

 General Questions

-A: The waitlist is for first-year applicants who were not offered admission due to space limitations but who are considered excellent candidates for admission should space become available in the current admissions cycle.
-Being on the waitlist is not a guarantee of receiving an offer of admission at a later date, therefore it is important that you consider other offers of admission, and accept an offer at another university, before the decision day of May 1, 2024.
+A: The waitlist is for first-year applicants who were not offered admission due to space limitations but who are excellent candidates for admission if space becomes available.
+Being on the waitlist does not guarantee an offer of admission.
+You should accept an offer at another university by the national decision day, May 1, 2025.

 Q: I’m an outstanding student.
 Why wasn't I admitted?